 - 1. Each original application for a drilling permit, historic use permit, operating permit, transport permit, permit review or renewal, or permit amendment shall be on the form or forms required by the District.
-The forms will be furnished to the applicant upon request. - 2.
-All permits are granted in accordance with the rules, and acceptance of a permit constitutes an acknowledgment of receipt of the rules and agreement that the permit holder will comply with all of the rules. - 3.
-The application for a permit shall be in writing and sworn to. - 4.
-The following shall be included in the permit application: - a. the name and mailing address of the applicant and the owner of the land on which the well is or will be located; - b. documentation establishing ownership of the land on which the well is or will be located; and, if the applicant is other than the owner of the property or if the water rights have been sold or leased, documentation establishing the applicable authority to construct and operate a well on such property for the proposed use; the documentation must be one or more documents recorded in the real property records of the County in which the land is located; - a statement of the nature and purpose of the proposed use and the amount of groundwater to be used for each purpose, including, as applicable, any proposed conjunctive use; - d. a water conservation plan or a declaration that the applicant will comply with the management plan; - e. the maximum rate at which groundwater is proposed to be withdrawn from each well and a map showing the location of the well and the property owned or controlled by the applicant for the production of water; [Amended July 2, 2019] - f. a water well closure plan or a declaration that the applicant will comply with well plugging guidelines and report closure to the District; - g. a drought contingency plan if required by state law;
+The forms will be furnished to the applicant upon request. - All permits are granted in accordance with the rules, and acceptance of a permit constitutes an acknowledgment of receipt of the rules and agreement that the permit holder will comply with all of the rules. - 3.
+All applications shall be in writing and sworn to by the applicant or applicant's authorized agent.
+The applicant must provide a signed letter to the District designating the authorized agent who is allowed to act on the applicant's behalf. - 4.
+The following shall be included in the permit application: - the name and mailing address of the applicant and the owner of the land on which the well is or will be located; - b. documentation establishing ownership of the land on which the well is or will be located; and, if the applicant is other than the owner of the property or if the water rights have been sold or leased, documentation establishing the applicable authority to construct and operate a well on such property for the proposed use; the documentation must be one or more documents recorded in the real property records of the County in which the land is located; - a statement of the nature and purpose of the proposed use and the amount of groundwater to be used for each purpose, including, as applicable, any proposed conjunctive use; - a water conservation plan or a declaration that the applicant will comply with the management plan; - e. the maximum rate at which groundwater is proposed to be withdrawn from each well and a map showing the location of the well and the property owned or controlled by the applicant for the production of water; [Amended July 2, 2019] - f. a water well closure plan or a declaration that the applicant will comply with well plugging guidelines and report closure to the District;